You can upgrade your Pentaho products from version 8.3 or later to version 9.3 with the Pentaho Upgrade Installer.

 Using the Pentaho Upgrade Installer

 The Pentaho Upgrade Installer is a step-by-step user interface that opens and guides you through the upgrade process.
 If you are upgrading in an environment that does not support the display of a graphical interface, then you may want to upgrade in silent mode from a command line.
-For more information, see Using the Pentaho Upgrade Installer in silent mode.
+For more information, see Using the Pentaho Upgrade Installer in console or silent mode.

 The documentation guides you through the following process:

 - The Pentaho Upgrade Installer checks your environment to ensure your earlier Pentaho products are compatible for upgrade.